Skip to main content Skip to search Skip to search

 Contributor Notes

-OMAR EL AKKAD is an author and a journalist.
-Born in Cairo, Egypt, he was raised in Doha, Qatar, until he moved to Canada with his family.
-He has reported from Afghanistan, Guantánomo Bay, and many other locations around the world.
-His work earned Canada's National Newspaper Award for Investigative Journalism and the Goff Penny Award for young journalists.
-His writing has appeared in The Guardian, Le Monde, Guernica, GQ, and many other newspapers and magazines.
-His debut novel, American War, is an international bestseller and has been translated into thirteen languages.
-It won the Pacific Northwest Booksellers Association Award, the Oregon Book Award for fiction, and the Kobo Emerging Writer Prize, and has been nominated for more than ten other awards.
-It was listed as one of the best books of the year by the New York Times, the Washington Post, GQ, NPR, and Esquire, and was selected by the BBC as one of the 100 Novels That Shaped Our World.
+OMAR EL AKKAD is an author and journalist.
+Born in Egypt, he grew up in Qatar, until he moved to Canada with his family, and now lives in the United States.
+He has reported from Afghanistan, Guantanamo Bay, Ferguson, New Orleans during Hurricane Katrina, among many other locations around the world.
+He earned a National Newspaper Award for Investigative Journalism and the Goff Penny Award for young journalists.
+His debut novel, American War, was an international bestseller, won the Pacific Northwest Booksellers’ Award, the Oregon Book Award for fiction, the Kobo Emerging Writer Prize, and was nominated for many others.
+What Strange Paradise, his second, won the 2021 Scotiabank Giller Prize.

 Excerpt: American War: A Novel (by (author) Omar El Akkad)